Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Psalm 103

-Instead of thinking over and over about your situation, meditate by focusing on God and the power He has to come into the situation with you and solve your problem.
-When we are going through our worst times, we automatically ask God to take the problem away.
-Sometimes God gets us out of a situation.
-At other times, He gets into the situation with us.
+Instead of thinking over and over about your situation, meditate on God and the power He has to come into the situation and solve your problem.
+When you are going through your worst times, ask God to take the problem away.

 We know from our studies that God did not prevent them from going into the fire.
 Instead, He went into the fiery furnace with them.
 He became the fourth person in the fire, and all three boys escaped without even smelling like smoke.